 During my first trip last year to San Francisco, I ate at Frances, a brilliant homely restaurant run by James Beard Award winner Melissa Perello.
 You are told when going there, the one thing you have to order when arriving at Frances is the Bacon beignet.
 It lived up to the hype: a slightly sweet and light version of a spanish croquetta.
 I fell in love.

 I thought about that beignet a lot over the next few days and realised another great reciprocal for such a sweet-savoury cross over is the madeleine.
 It's not very inherently sweet when made traditionally, so would provide a subtly sweet background for the bacon, and the scallop form would create the most delicious crust when cheese is added.

 Recipe: Bacon + Basil Madeleines

 Makes 16 Madeleines, adapted from David Lebovitz' traditional Madeleine recipe in My Paris Kitchen

 Pinch of salt

 125 gram melted butter (plus a bit more to grease the madeleine tin)

-3/4 cup grated cheese (I used Catamount Hills Cabot, but any hard, relativly mild cheese will do)
+3/4 cup grated cheese (I used Catamount Hills Cabot, but any similar cheese, such as cheddar, emmental etc would be great)

 1 Tbsp finely chopped fresh basil